ahmetaa/zemberek-nlp/morphology/README.md

 ## Word Generation

 Zemberek offers simple word generation functionality.
-Generation requires root form of a word of a Dictionary item and morphemes.
+Generation requires root form of a word or a Dictionary item and morphemes.
 Generation mechanism is very similar to analysis mechanism.
 But it passes through empty Morphemes in the search graph even if they are not provided in the input.
 For example, user does not need to provide A3sg morpheme as input as it's surface is empty.
 Generation returns an inner static